 → 10 min walk to Notre-Dame

-Notre Dame de Paris on the horizon /Photo chosen by Monsieur de France depositphotos
+Notre Dame Cathedral on the horizon /Photo selected by Monsieur de France depositphotos

-The Cathédrale Notre-Dame, a Gothic masterpiece, remains a must-see.
-Although still under restoration, its forecourt and facade attract visitors from all over the world.
-The gargoyles, rose windows and towers are a reminder of medieval grandeur.
-Its interior reopening is scheduled for the end of 2024, but it remains a symbol of the spirituality and history of Paris.
+The Notre-Dame Cathedral, a Gothic masterpiece, remains a must-see.
+Although still undergoing restoration, its forecourt and facade attract visitors from all over the world.
+The gargoyles, rose windows, and towers are reminders of medieval grandeur.
+Its interior is scheduled to reopen in late 2024, but it remains a symbol of the spirituality and history of Paris.

 📍 6 Parvis Notre-Dame, 75004 Paris (map)